Huffman Coding with Letter Costs: A Linear-Time Approximation Scheme: Introduction

 \section{Introduction}

-Given a set of $W$ of $n$ words with associated probabilities or frequencies \(p_1 \ge p_2 \ge \cdots \ge p_n >0\) and an {\em encoding alphabet} $\Sigma$, the {\em prefix coding} problem, sometimes known as the {\em Huffman encoding} problem is to find a prefix-free code over $\Sigma$ of minimum cost.
-This problem is very well studied and has a well-known $O(n)$-time greedy algorithm due to Huffman \cite{Huff-52} ($O(n \log n)$ if the $p_i$ are not sorted in advance).

-Here we consider the generalization of the problem in which the letters used for encoding can have different costs.
-That is, letting $r=|\Sigma|$, the $r$ letters have associated costs \(\ell_1 \le \ell_2 \le \cdots \le \ell_r\) and the cost of a codeword is defined to be the sum of the costs of its letters (rather than the length of the codeword).

-For an example of the problem we are addressing refer to Figure \ref{Fig:example}.
-Both codes have minimum cost for the frequencies $(p_1,p_2,p_3,p_4) = (2,2,1,1)$ but under different letter costs.
-The code $\{00,01,10,11\}$ has minimum cost for the standard Huffman case of $\Sigma = \{0,1\}$ in which the length of each letter is 1, i.e., the cost of a word is the number of bits it has.
-The code $\{aaa, aab, ab, b\}$ has minimum cost for the alphabet $\Sigma=\{a , b\}$ in which the length of a ``$a$'' is 1 and the length of a ``$b$'' is 3.
+The problem of constructing a minimum-cost prefix-free code for a given distribution, known as { Huffman Coding}, is well-known and admits a simple greedy algorithm.
+But there are many well-studied variations of this simple problem for which fast algorithms are not known.
+This paper considers one such variant --- the generalization of { Huffman Coding} in which the encoding letters have non-uniform costs --- for which it describes a polynomial-time approximation scheme (PTAS).

-This generalization is motivated by coding problems in which different characters have different transmission times or storage costs \cite{Blach-54, Marcus-57, Karp-61, Stan-70, Varn-71}.
-One example is the {telegraph channel} \cite{gilb-69, gilb-95} in which $\Sigma=\{ \cdot , - \}$ and $\ell_2=2\ell_1$, i.e., in which dashes are twice as long as dots.
-Another is the $(a,b)$ run-length-limited codes used in magnetic and optical storage \cite{Imm-99,GR-98}, in which the codewords are binary and constrained so that each {\bf 1} must be preceded by at least $a$, and at most $b$, {\bf 0}'s.
-(This example can be modeled by the problem studied here by using an encoding alphabet of $r=b-a+1$ characters $\{0^k 1 : k=a,a+1,\ldots,b\}$ with associated costs $\{\ell_i = a+i-1\}$.)
+Letter costs arise in coding problems where different characters have different transmission times or storage costs \cite{Blach-54, Marcus-57, Karp-61, Stan-70, Varn-71}.
+One historical example is the {telegraph channel} --- Morse code.
+There, the encoding alphabet is $\{ \cdot , - \}$ and dashes are twice as long as dots, i.e. $\cost(-)=2\cost(\cdot)$ \cite{gilb-69, gilb-95,Krause-62}.
+A simple data-storage example is the $(h,k)$-run-length-limited codes used in magnetic and optical storage.
+There, the codewords are binary and constrained so that each `1' must be preceded by at least $h$, and at most $k$, `0's \cite{Imm-99,GR-98}.
+(To reduce this problem to Huffman Coding with letter costs, use an encoding alphabet with one letter of cost $j+1$ for each string `$0^{j} 1$', where $h\leq j\leq k$.)

-The literature contains many algorithms for the generalized problem.
-The special case when all the {\em probabilities} are equal (but not the letter lengths), known as the Varn coding problem, is solvable in polynomial-time \cite{Varn-71, LEC-73, Cot-75, PGE-75, GY-94, CG-96}.
-For the generalized problem, Blachman \cite{Blach-54}, Marcus \cite{Marcus-57}, and (much later) Gilbert \cite{gilb-95} give heuristic constructions.
-Karp gave the first algorithm yielding an exact solution (assuming the letter costs are integers); Karp's algorithm transforms the problem into an integer program and does not run in polynomial time \cite{Karp-61}.
-Karp's result was followed by many others \cite{Krause-62, Csiszar-69, Cot-77, Mehlhorn-80, AM-80} presenting solutions of cost at most $\mbox{OPT} + f(\ell_1,\, \ell_2,\, \ldots,\, \ell_r)$ where $\mbox{OPT}$ is the cost of the optimal code and $f(\ell_1,\, \ell_2,\, \ldots,\, \ell_r)$ is some fixed function of the edge costs, with the different algorithms having different $f(\cdot)$ (note that for these results the $p_i$ are considered to be probabilities that sum to 1).